The Last of the High Kings: Plot

 Frankie impresses Erin by playing the guitar at dinner.
 When Erin admits to seeing Frankie as a mature grown man, his mother denies the possibility.
 As Frankie begins printing flyers for his beach party, his mother insists that he escort Erin to the cinema.
 On a public bus, Frankie introduces Erin to Romy and Jayne.
 At Romy's and Jayne's suggestion, Erin willingly demonstrates a cheerleading routine on the crowded bus, dedicated to Frankie to his embarrassment.
 Having publicly confessed her love for Frankie, Erin pries at Frankie for his true feelings.
 After initially rebuffing her, the couple share a passionate kiss.
 When Erin departs the next day, Frankie is too embarrassed to come out to say goodbye.

 Cathleen pressures Frankie to vote illegally in the local election.
 Instead of actually voting, Frankie scrawls "FUCK YOU" on his ballot and puts it into the ballot box.

-James Davern (Colm Meaney) is declared the winner later that evening, to Cathleen's delight.
+James Davern is declared the winner later that evening, to Cathleen's delight.
 Cathleen hosts an impromptu victory party where she serenades Mr. Davern himself.
 Frankie and Ray serve spiked punch to the attendees.
 Mr. Davern attempts to seduce Cathleen with flattery and kisses as her sons look on, but he soon passes out from alcohol poisoning.

 After arguing with friends about the futility of planning a beach party, Frankie heedlessly wanders into a gorse fire.
 He succumbs to the smoke but is soon rescued by firemen.
 When Jayne walks Frankie home, she invites him to play pool.
 After playing pool, a jealous Romy watches as Jayne takes Frankie home, where they make love.
 Jayne kicks out the highly enamored, but confused, Frankie, and throws his clothes out the window.
 On his way home, he learns from a bereft friend that Elvis Presley had died earlier that day.
 At his mother's insistence to confess to the priest, Frankie makes a mock confession.

 The mail arrives with the exam results letter early.

-Frankie passed his exams after all!
+Frankie passed his exams after all.
 When Jack arrives home by taxicab, he has the driver break through the repaired gate.
 Frankie reconnects with his father, who suggests he throw the beach party in Elvis Presley's honor.
 At the party, Frankie confesses his love to Romy who then joins him for a walk on the beach.